liusida/DeepFinal/LAB_NOTES.md

 seed=4 works
 seed=5 seems no improvement
+seed=3 is still running

-Let's introduce a means called "Great Distinction"!

-seed=6,7,8 population will reduce to 3 every 40 generation.
+Let's introduce a means called "Great Distinction"! population will reduce to 3 every 40 generation.

+seed=6,7,8 all with three trials: DNN_ds wo_DNN_ds wo_DNN